| Labeling

 ship is appropriately labeled with such information and with the name and

+address of the producer or other responsible party.
 The primary information to be obtained from an OSHA-required

 label is the identity for the material and appropriate hazard warnings.
 The